-A person can be authorized a handicap parking permit for both short and long-term mobility issues or disabilities.
+A person can receive authorization for a Florida disabled parking permit for both short and long-term mobility issues or disabilities.
 Someone who is also legally blind according to an optometrist can get a handicap parking permit.
 Permits can be issued to those who hold valid licenses or those who have identification cards.

 Who Can Issue a Permit?